OpenSourceEconomics/respy/doc/source/installation.rst

 .. code-block:: bash

-   $ pip install respy
+   $ pip install --no-binary respy respy

+The *--no-binary* flag is required for now to ensure a compilation of the *FORTRAN* libraries.
 If you have  **pytest** installed, go ahead and run the test suite to ensure a proper installation.

 .. code-block:: bash